stef/pwdsphinx/man/sphinx.md

 change the name the record IDs change, and you will not be able to access your old records.

 The `host` and `port` should match what you set (or its admin publishes) in the `oracle(1)` server.
-The `ltsigkey` is the servers long-term signing key for threshold operations.
+The `ltsigkey` is the servers long-term signing key for threshold operations this should be a base64 encoded value.
+Alternatively you can also store the raw binary key in a file, which you then specify using the `ltsigkey_path` value instead.
 This key only needed for threshold operation, if you use SPHINX in a single-server setting you don't need this.

 # SECURITY CONSIDERATIONS